richmartin/detox/README.md

 # detox
 Java Data Transfer &amp; Value Objects made beautiful

+# Caveat
+Detox is a brand, spanking-new project, at version approximately 0.0001.
+Whilst it is used extensively throughout a reasonably large product (moozvine.com), its development has followed the needs of that one project.
+It is chock-full of raw edges and check-empty of very much in the way of useful documentation.
+This will improve over time (more so if you actually use it and provide feedback / raise bugs).
+In the meantime, if you are happy on the bleeding edge, we (Moozvine) think it is absolutely spiffing — making our codebase far simpler, cleaner and error-free — and we want to share it with the world as we continue to improve it.

 # Introduction
 Value Objects in Java are a pain.
 Such a simple concept — an object representing a collection of fields — yet getting them right is both notoriously difficult, requiring well-crafted .equals() and .hashcode() methods, and